-I. FUN
+II.
+FUN

 Time management and fun go hand in hand.
-Work is fun only when you have it under control, when you know what your objective is, and when you are moving toward that objective.
-And leisure is fun only when you can relax without feeling guilty, knowing that you've earned a good rest.
+Work is fun only when you have it what your objective is, and when you are moving toward that objective.
+And leis relax without feeling guilty, knowing that you've earned a good rest. · • So if you have negative thoughts about managing your time, them.
+Put into practice these